Post from the Past: 4/19/16

 2. The field of Library and Information Science is attracting the attention of a more liberal and hipster-y crowd.
 Library work is now geared toward impassioned and lively individuals who can’t stand to sit behind a desk and stamp the backs of books.
 The New Librarians are going out into their community, giving away free books, holding board game competitions, recording oral history, and teaching senior citizens how to use iphones.

 3. Librarians need more training in publicity and marketing.
-Slinging slant doesn’t always work and in my humble opinion, most librarians I know don’t know how to do it right.
+Slinging slant doesn’t always work and in my humble opinion, many librarians don’t know how to do it right.